-Nonradiological data analyzed in 2012 were verified and/or validated, when project DQOs required, using BNL EM-SOPs in the 200 Series and EPA contract laboratory program guidelines (EPA 2006a, b).
-Radiological packages were verified and validated using BNL and DOE guidance documents (BNL 2012a).
-During 2012, the verifications were conducted using a combination of manually checking the hard copy data packages and the use of a computer program developed at the Laboratory to verify that the information reported electronically is stored in the EIMS.
+Nonradiological data analyzed in 2013 were verified and/or validated, when project DQOs required, using BNL EM-SOPs and EPA contract laboratory program guidelines (EPA 2012, EPA 2013).
+Radiological packages were verified and validated using BNL and DOE guidance documents (BNL 2012b).
+During 2013, the verifications were conducted using a combination of manually checking hard copy data packages and the use of a computer program developed at the Laboratory to verify that the information reported electronically is stored in the EIMS.

-9.5 CONTRACT ANALYTICAL LABORATORY OA/OC
+9.5 CONTRACT ANALYTICAL LABORATORY QA/QC

-In 2012, procedures for calibrating instruments, analyzing samples, and assessing QC were consistent with EPA methodology.
+In 2013, procedures for calibrating instruments, analyzing samples, and assessing QC were consistent with EPA methodology.
 QC checks performed included: analyzing blanks and instrument background; using Amersham Radiopharmaceutical Company or National Institute for Standards and Technology (NIST) traceable standards; and analyzing reference standards, spiked samples, and duplicate samples.
-Analytical laboratory contracts specify analytes, methods, required detection limits, and deliverables, which include standard batch QA/QC performance checks.
+Analytical laboratory contracts specify analytes, methods, required detection limits, and deliverables, which include standard batch QA/ QC performance checks.
 As part of the laboratory selection process, candidate laboratories are required to provide BNL with copies of their QA/QC manuals and QA program plans.

 When discrepancies were found in field sampling designs, documented procedures, COC forms, data analyses, data processing systems, and QA software, or when failures in PE testing occur, nonconformance reports are generated.
-Following investigation into the root causes, corrective actions are taken and tracked to closure
+Following investigation into the root causes, corrective actions are taken and tracked to closure.